The British blues scene grew up in the late 1950's around ex-skiffle band players

 broke new ground for the British jazz-rock movement.
 He was also one of the first British musicians to write songs in a blues format,

-but is probably best remembered as a songwriter for the 1969 song
+but is possibly best remembered as a songwriter for

 Eric Clapton, Jack Bruce, Peter Green, Jeff Beck, Jimmy Page, Mick Taylor and